 Chachapoyas has a pleasant, small centre with a few good bars and restaurants, plus a market selling fresh produce.
 Owing to its lack of airport -- the nearest one is around a twelve-hour bus ride away in Cajamarca -- the alternative options for visiting Chachapoyas are limited to long bus rides from Lima, Trujillo, or Chiclaylo.
 If heading to or from Ecuador through Vilcabamba, then it’s worth contemplating the long-winded, and slightly convoluted, but very worthwhile bumpy ride via San Ignacio.

-Written by local expertz for Chachapoyas
+Written by local enthusiast for Chachapoyas hostels

 Laura T